hyj55/MM-algorithm/README.md

 ## General Informations <a name="general_info"></a>
 A package for MM algorithm for solving MLE of latent scores of each player in pairwise comprison models.\
-Note that the pairwise compirisons are measured on an ordinal scale.
+Note that here the pairwise compirisons are measured on an ordinal scale.
 The package contains algorithms for models supporting the ordinal scale of levels J=2,3,4,5.\
 Besides the algorithms, the package also provides corresponding data generations for simulation use.

 ## Installation <a name="install"></a>